trodemaster/netatalk/AURP_PACKET_DETAILS.md

 - `0x04`: FwdReq (Forward Request) - **Used for AURP forwarding across networks**
 - `0x05`: FwdReply (Forward Reply) - Response to forward request

-**Inside Mac Networking v2**: NBP operations are defined in the upper 4 bits of the first byte.
+**Inside Macintosh: Networking**: NBP operations are defined in the upper 4 bits of the first byte.
 The operation codes match the AppleTalk protocol specification.
-FwdReq is specifically designed for routers to forward NBP queries across network boundaries (as in AURP tunneling).
+FwdReq (Forward Request) is specifically designed for routers to forward NBP queries across network boundaries (as in AURP tunneling).
+This allows routers to forward NBP lookups to remote networks while preserving the original requester's address in the tuple for response routing.

 ### NBP Tuple Format